tristanlatr/autogit/readme.md

 `-m <Commit msg text>`    Fist line of the commit message.
 `-f <Commit msg file>`    Commit message from a file.
 `-a`  Add all untracked files to git.
 `-x <Remote>`   Use specific git remote to synchronize changes.
 Origin by default.
-Will be applied to all repositories.
+Applied to all repositories.
 `-o`    Read-only mode.
 Do not commit or push any changes.
 Will still pull and merge remote changes into working copy.

 Other features: